DataJuggler/NotJeopardy/ReadMe.md

     [SupportedOSPlatform("windows")]

 In Regionizer 2022 click the IBlazorComponentParent button.
-This will implicate the IBlazorComponentParent interface and solved the parent="this" issue.
+This will implement the IBlazorComponentParent interface and solve the parent="this" issue.

 Next we need to add some using statements, replace the using statements with these